-Here is list of monthly jobs that the everyday gardener in Zone 5 to Zone 6 can perform.
-Of course, the timing of the outdoor tasks depends on the reliability of Mother Nature, and may vary from year to year.
+Here is a list of monthly jobs that the everyday gardener in Zone 5 to Zone 6 can perform.
+Of course, the timing of the outdoor tasks depends on the reliability of Mother Nature and may vary from year to year.

-Consult us by e-mail at email@example.com if you have any questions regarding these monthly tasks.
-Give us ideas on what we can add and we will seriously consider all suggestions.
+Contact us if you have any questions regarding these monthly tasks.
+Give us ideas about what to add and we will seriously consider all suggestions.

-Check internet site(events) for London/Middlesex Master Gardener talks and clinics.
+- Check out coming events such as London/Middlesex Master Gardener talks and clinics.

 February is named after the Latin ‘februa’ signifying the festivals of Purification.
 White is the colour of purification and indeed reflects the winter colour of this month.
-It has also been known as ‘Sprout-kale’ by the Anglo-Saxons in relation to the time the kale and cabbage was edible.
+It has also been known as ‘Sprout-kale’ by the Anglo-Saxons concerning the time the kale and cabbage were edible.
 The February flower is the primrose.

 - Repot pot bound foliage houseplants

 - Start feeding houseplants with liquid plant food.

 - Start slow seeds such as Geranium and Begonia seeds.

 - Use this month to repair garden furniture and effects.

 - Check forced bulbs and bring out of cold storage if tips have sprouted 2 inches or more.